 Phone: +33 1 60 72 48 17

-Global Talent Management (Academic Director, Global Talent Competitiveness Index), International Human Resource Management, Leadership Development, Tension Analysis (Duality/Paradox Theory)
+Global Talent Management (former Academic Director-Global Talent Competitiveness Index), International Human Resource Management, Leadership Development, Tension Analysis (Duality/Paradox Theory)

 Emeritus Professor of Organisational Behaviour, Paul Evans also holds The Shell Chair of Human Resources and Organisational Development, Emeritus.
 Paul Evans has a PhD in Management and Organisational Psychology from MIT, an MBA from INSEAD, and he is a graduate in law from Cambridge University.
-He is an Academic Director of the Global Talent Competitiveness Index, in partnership with HCLI Singapore and Adecco.
-For many years, he built up and directed INSEAD's Executive Education seminars on Management of People and Human Resource Management in Asia, as well as Managerial Skills for International Business.
-He led for many years INSEAD's activities in the field of international human resource management, and he has been a Chair of the Organisational Behaviour faculty area for successive periods.
+He was founding Academic Director of the Global Talent Competitiveness Index (GTCI) (2013-18), in partnership with Adecco, HCLI Singapore and Tata Communications; and today he is the Ambassador for the GTCI.
+For many years, he built up and directed INSEAD's executive education seminars on Management of People and Human Resource Management in Asia, as well as Managerial Skills for International Business.
+He led for several decades INSEAD's activities in the field of international human resource management, and he has been a Chair of the Organisational Behaviour faculty area for successive periods.

 His research focused originally on adult, career and leadership development.
-His book with Fernando Bartolomé Must Success Cost so Much? is the result of a study of the relationship between the professional and private lives of over 14,000 executives and was translated into eight languages.
-His research focus then moved on to strategic human resource management and multinational organisational development.
-His most recent book is The Global Challenge: International Human Resource Management (McGraw-Hill, 2011).
+His book with Fernando Bartolomé Must Success Cost so Much? was the result of a study of the relationship between the professional and private lives of over 14,000 executives and was translated into eight languages.
+His research focus then moved on to strategic talent management and multinational organisational development.
+His most recent book is The Global Challenge: International Human Resource Management (Chicago Business, 2017, 3rd ed.).
 With his numerous articles, award-winning cases, a bestselling educational video and e-course on Managing People, he has been described in the press as one of the world's most influential people in the field of international human resource management, and he received the Outstanding Teacher of the Year award from the INSEAD MBA participants for his teaching in this domain.